 How to fit a rucksack

 Think of your rucksack as you would any other piece of clothing – if it doesn’t fit properly then it won’t do its job.
-Choosing the wrong rucksack can even result pain or damage to your back, hips, shoulders and neck.
+Choosing the wrong rucksack can even result in pain or damage to your back, hips, shoulders and neck.

 Proper fitting is only really needed for larger rucksacks where you’ll be carrying heavier loads, although it’s always important to ensure your pack feels comfortable and is well supported.